Sharqascc/nnds/README.md

 downloads the default demo video into videos/traffic_video.mp4

-downloads sam3.pt into the repo root if missing
+downloads sam3.pt into the repo root if it is missing

 Both the demo video and SAM3 weights are hosted publicly on Hugging Face; no HF token is required.